MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/3d-content-guidelines/houdini-point-cloud.md

 ### Install the SideFX Labs extension

 SideFX Labs is a testing ground for tools that can help you get up and running with Houdini more quickly.
-This collection of free tools includes tools that are useful for converting point clouds to optimized 3D models.
+This collection of free tools includes tools that are useful for converting point clouds to optimized 3D objects.
 To use SideFX Labs, you must be using Houdini 18 or later.

 SideFX provides a [tutorial video](https://www.sidefx.com/tutorials/sidefx-labs-installation/) that helps you install these tools.